JuliaStrings/utf8proc/README.md

-The reason for this fork is that `utf8proc` is used for basic Unicode support in the [Julia language](http://julialang.org/) and the Julia developers wanted Unicode 7 support and other features, but the Public Software Group currently does not seem to have the resources necessary to update `utf8proc`.
-We hope that the fork can be merged back into the mainline `utf8proc` package before too long.
+The reason for this fork is that `utf8proc` is used for basic Unicode support in the [Julia language](http://julialang.org/) and the Julia developers wanted Unicode 7 support and other features, but the Public Software Group is currently occupied with other projects.
+We hope that our fork can be merged back into the mainline `utf8proc` package before too long.

 (The original `utf8proc` package also includes Ruby and PostgreSQL plug-ins.
 We removed those from `libmojibake` in order to focus exclusively on the C